-- Juvenile myoclonic epilepsy (JME) begins in patients aged 8 to 20 years.
+- Juvenile myoclonic epilepsy (JME) - Begins in patients aged 8 to 20 years.
 These patients have normal IQ and are otherwise neurologically intact.
-JME is thought to be genetic, though that is not to say that JME will show in immediate family members.
+JME is thought to be genetic, though that is not to imply that JME will show in immediate family members.

-- Temporal lobe epilepsy is the most common epilepsy of adults.
+- Temporal lobe epilepsy - The most common epilepsy of adults.
 In most cases, the epileptogenic region is found in the mesial temporal structures (e.g., the hippocampus, amygdala, and parahippocampal gyrus).
 Seizures begin in late childhood and adolescence.

-- Fetal alcohol syndrome (FAS) is caused by prenatal alcohol exposure and results in central nervous system (CNS) damage.
+- Fetal alcohol syndrome (FAS) - Caused by prenatal alcohol exposure and results in central nervous system (CNS) damage.

 - Frontal lobe epilepsy

 - Lennox-Gastaut syndrome

 During a seizure, some brain cells send abnormal signals, which stop other cells from working properly.
 This abnormality may cause temporary changes in sensation, behavior, movement, or consciousness.